Chetnik war crimes in World War II: Peak of terror tactics

 The Partisan defeat of the Chetniks during the Battle of the Neretva, which routed the Chetnik forces from the Neretva and Drina rivers, largely ended this genocidal assault by March 1943.
 According to German verified data from the territory within their zone, in six east Bosnian and four central Bosnian districts, 8,400 Croats and 24,400 Muslims were killed by Chetnik forces, making a total of 32,800 people.

 In some areas of Bosnia and Herzegovina, the Chetnik policy towards Muslims varied between open hostility and attempts to improve relations, similarly to the policy of NDH authorities towards Serbs.
 These appeals were met with limited success as they were often followed by more massacres. Đurišić threatened the Sandžak Muslims that "it is the last chance" for them to think about their fate and to go over to the Chetniks immediately, "because afterwards it will be too late."
 Zaharije Ostojić reported to Mihailović in January 1943 that the "Muslim question" should be resolved differently depending on the situation in a particular region.
 For the Sandžak Muslims, he held that they should be slaughtered before they could slaughter them.
 Ostojić worked with Popovac on enlisting Muslims in Chetnik ranks in other regions.
 He said that, regardless of these attempts, he is working "on a detailed plan for eradication of the Turks in the Čajniče district.
 This operation should take four days."

 Đujić's and Baćović's forces were active in the Dalmatian Hinterland in January 1943.
 33 people were executed in the Imotski district, and 103 in the area of Vrlika and its surroundings.
-Between 60 and 80 Croats were killed in the village of Maovice on the 26 January 1943; victims were mostly slaughtered with knives or thrown alive into burning buildings.
+Between 60 and 80 Croats were killed in the village of Maovice on 26 January 1943; victims were mostly slaughtered with knives or thrown alive into burning buildings.
 On 25 March 1943, Chetnik units of the Dinara Division were ordered to begin "cleansing [the area] of Croats and Muslims" and to create "one national corridor along the Dinara mountain for the connection of Herzegovina with Northern Dalmatia and Lika."

 In April 1943, Đujić's Chetniks set up a prison and execution site in the village of Kosovo (today Biskupija), near Knin.
 Thousands of local civilians, (both Croats and even Serb Anti-Fascists) including women and children, as well as captured Partisans, were held and mistreated at this prison, while hundreds of prisoners (as many as over 1,000) were tortured and killed at an execution site near a ravine close to the camp.